When you are in charge of welcome and hospitality ministry at a church that has multiple services, new volunteers will ask you:

 - Take our child to children’s church and fill out the registration form.

-We chose to fill it out and turn it in at the welcome center.
+We chose to fill out the visitor card and turn it in at the welcome center.

 The welcome center was well staffed, including the preaching pastor, and everyone was engaged in a conversation with a visitor.

 On our second visit, we allowed our child to visit children’s church.
 We arrived late so we were the only ones at the registration table.
 They have a security system in place with wrist bands to match up the right child with the right adult after church.

 There we met the children’s director, who make small talk with us while we were filling out their form.

 Read more: Guest Assimilation: A Roadmap to success

 Other ways to identify church visitors in a large church

 I asked my network on Facebook and Linked in, and here are some of their answers: